 About Us

 For more than four decades, the Center has been focused on the #WorkThatMatters.
 In the beginning, that meant bringing award-winning financial and economic education to teachers and students across Greater Cincinnati.
-Our reach has since expanded to classrooms in 46 states.
+Our reach has since expanded to classrooms in all 50 states and more than 80 countries.
 The Center also now delivers world-class research to drive better decision-making by clients in the public and private sectors.

 The Center began as a teacher training initiative of the Cincinnati Chamber of Commerce in 1976.
 In 1977, the Center was incorporated and established a permanent existence as part of the University of Cincinnati.